1teoluwa/Django_To-Do-List-Reminder/README.md

 # Django To-Do-List-Reminder

-The app is a To-Do List needed with a reminder feature using Celery and .
+The app is a To-Do List with features like;
+- Reminder of task through emails using Celery.
+- Group Task; Creating a task for a group
+- Chat with Group members

+This is achieved through Celery and Web-socket.

 ## Installation